HRvillage/quick-file-organizer/README.md

 ## Feedback

-Found a bug or have a suggestion?
-Please open an issue in the GitHub repository:
+If you encounter any issues or have suggestions,

+please open an Issue on GitHub.

 https://github.com/HRvillage/quick-file-organizer/issues

+Your feedback helps improve Quick File Organizer.

+Thank you for using it!

 ## Privacy and Safety